piechartssuck/courses/content/walkthroughs/07-walkthrough.md

 [^2]: …though recent advances in machine learning have brought us closer in the past three years than we have had in the past 50

-[^3]: In all fairness, I am in this group and absolutely biased.
+[^3]: In all fairness, I am in this group and absolutely biased

 [^4]: You’re first reaction may be to require respondents to address items -aka a forced response- but that almost always backfires resulting in a higher rate of nonresponses